-As severe weather patterns persisted throughout March and early April, in particular strong winds, the City began experiencing additional damage, with several tree failures throughout the City that we are continuing to respond to.
+As severe weather patterns persisted throughout March and early April, in particular strong winds, the City began experiencing additional damage, with several tree failures throughout the City that we are continuing to address.

-DISCUSSION: While the major rain has stopped and the flooding has subsided, the City continues to proactively respond to infrastructure damage and implement repairs as quickly as is feasible from the event.
-Over 85 percent of the infrastructure repair cost estimate
+DISCUSSION:

-(approximately \$1,000,000) from the winter storms in late December 2022 and early January 2023 is related to repairs to failures of the City's storm water system, particularly a sinkhole and failure of a 54-inch stormwater drainpipe at the north west corner of Skyline Boulevard and Sneath Lane.
-As of April 10, the majority of the repairs for that failed storm drain pipe have been completed except for the final tie-in connection that is pending.
+While the major rain has stopped and the flooding has subsided, the City continues to proactively respond to infrastructure damage and implement repairs as quickly as is feasible from the event.
+Over 85 percent of the infrastructure repair cost estimate (approximately \$1,000,000) from the winter storms in late December 2022 and early January 2023 is related to repairs to failures of the City's storm water system, particularly a sinkhole and failure of a 54-inch stormwater drainpipe at the north west corner of Skyline Boulevard and Sneath Lane.
+As of April 25, repairs for that failed storm drain pipe have been completed.
+The only remaining item left to perform is to restore the hillside slope that was disturbed as a result of the construction activities.